When Old Leases Meet Modern Retail

 Read the rest of The Fineprint edition 2 here.

-Lawrence Stephens Advises Fashion Retailer GARAGE on Their First UK and Flagship Store on Oxford Street, London
+Lawrence Stephens Advises Fashion Retailer GARAGE on Their Flagship Store on Oxford Street, London

 Posted on: November 11th, 2025 by Ella Darnell

-Lawrence Stephens has advised fashion retailer GARAGE on their first UK and flagship store on the world-renowned Oxford Street, London.
+Lawrence Stephens has advised fashion retailer GARAGE on their flagship store on the world-renowned Oxford Street, London.

 Founded in 1975, GARAGE is a Canadian fashion retailer with a strong presence across Canada and the United States, operating over 230 worldwide store locations.
 The brand is known for its youthful, trend-driven collections that cater primarily to younger women.